holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

         The `mod_cnt` and `mod_idx` fields fields define the scope of the broadcast.
 Receivers MUST modulo the network locations of candidate authorities in their own peer tables by `mod_cnt`, only re-broadcasting to a peer if the modulo matches `mod_idx`.
 This avoids two nodes sending the same broadcast message to the same peer.

-        The `data` argument is the data to be psased on to the neighborhood, and is defined above under `Broadcast`.
+        The `data` argument is the data to be passed on to the neighborhood, and is defined above under `Broadcast`.

 * `Gossip`: Negotiate gossiping of DHT transforms, with an opaque data block to be interpreted by a gossip implementation.